inex/ixp-manager-docs-md/docs/install/upgrading.md

     ```sh
     # (you really should take a mysqldump of your database first)

+    # (optional) see what changes will be made:
+    php $IXPROOT/artisan doctrine:schema:update --sql
+    php $IXPROOT/artisan migrate:status

     # migrate:
     php $IXPROOT/artisan doctrine:schema:update --force
     php $IXPROOT/artisan migrate